The rise of apprentices in higher education

 "Experience required: 2 years ".
 This little note at the bottom of a job advert is a bitter experience for many young graduates.
 But there is a solution: apprenticeship.
 Almost all higher education courses are now open to apprentices.
 Law, science, business, environment, technology, agri-food, management...
 Over 200 courses are offered as apprenticeships in the Languedoc-Roussillon region," explains Philippe Pierrot, director of CFA EnSup-LR.
 And all diplomas are covered.

-Launched more than 25 years ago, apprenticeships in higher education have grown by more than 100% over the last ten years.
-And the trend continues to grow: " When the CFA was created in 2015, we had just under 1,100 apprentices; today we have over 2,700," says Marie-Elisabeth Avignon, the deputy director.
-Supported by the University of Montpellier, the CFA EnSup-LR brings together six entities:Paul-Valéry University, the Universities of Nîmes and Perpignan, theInstitut Agro - Montpellier SupAgro, theÉcole Nationale Supérieure de Chimie de Montpellier and, of course, the UM. " The apprentices are present throughout the region, i.e. 40 sites from Narbonne to Florac, via Nîmes, Perpignan, Mende, Carcassonne, Alès, Béziers, Sète and, of course, Montpellier," explains Philippe Pierrot.
+Launched over 25 years ago, apprenticeships in higher education have grown by over 100% in the last ten years.
+And the trend continues: " When the CFA was created in 2015, we were looking after just under 1,100 apprentices, today we're over 2,700," announces Marie-Elisabeth Avignon, the deputy director.
+Supported by the University of Montpellier, the CFA EnSup-LR brings together six entities: theUniversité Paul-Valéry, the Universities of Nîmes and Perpignan, theInstitut Agro - Montpellier SupAgro, theÉcole Nationale Supérieure de Chimie de Montpellier and, of course, the UM. " Apprentices are present throughout the region, at 40 sites from Narbonne to Florac, via Nîmes, Perpignan, Mende, Carcassonne, Alès, Béziers, Sète and, of course, Montpellier," explains Philippe Pierrot.

 The double life of apprentices